adampielak/proxmox-ubuntu-fileserver/README.md

 The script will give you the option to create new user accounts during the build.
 But you can always add users at a later stage.
 We have created two custom scripts for adding user accounts.

 #### Create New "Power User" Accounts
 Power Users are trusted persons with privileged access to data and application resources hosted on your File Server.
 Power Users are NOT standard users!
-Standard users are added with another script.
+Standard users are added with another chrootjail script.
 Each new Power Users security permissions are controlled by linux groups.
 Group security permission levels are as follows:

 | GROUP NAME | PERMISSIONS
 | :---  | :---